The Best Samurai Swords of 2024

 • The white wrapped handle can get dirty easily, be careful when cutting water bottles or bamboo

 The Michonne Katana should not be mistaken for a fantasy sword.
-This gets the overall top spot because it fits both historical and movie sword replicas.
+This gets the overall top spot because it is both a historical and a movie sword replica.
 When I say historical, I mean a samurai katana made with traditional methods and high-quality materials.
-This razor-sharp samurai sword meets all criteria.
+Movie sword?
+Well, it’s a replica from The Walking Dead.

 Near the habaki (blade collar), the sword features an engraving of a triple crescent moon (Goddess Symbol), which is a detail from the Michonne Katana.
 The tsuba (handguard) is colored in gold with dark accents.

-The only thing to be cautious about when using it is the white handle wrap, as it can easily become dirty when cutting items like liquid-filled bottles, watermelons, or bamboo.
+The only thing to be cautious about when using it is the white handle wrap.
+It can easily become dirty when cutting items like liquid-filled bottles, watermelons, bamboo, or any other material that can stain the ito.

 Best for Heavy cutting: Watanabe no Tsuna